halleysfifthinc/C3D.jl/README.md

 C3D is the standard file format for data gathered using various systems (motion capture, force plate data, EMG, etc).
 The goal of this package is to offer full coverage of the C3D [file spec](https://www.c3d.org), as well as compatibility with files from major C3D compatible programs (Vicon Nexus, etc.).

-The current corpus of test data is downloaded from the C3D [website](https://www.c3d.org/sampledata.html).
+The current corpus of test data is a subset of the sample files found on the C3D [website](https://www.c3d.org/sampledata.html).
 Pull requests welcome!
 Please open an issue if you have a file that is not being read correctly.

 ## Usage

 ### Reading data

 Marker and analog data are accessed through the `point` and `analog` fields.
-Note that all data will always be Float32's.
-Support for DEC datatypes is limited to reading and conversion, and is preemptively converted to Float32 for consistency.
+Note that all data is converted to Float32 upon reading, regardless of the original type (eg DEC types).

 ```julia
 julia> pc_real = readc3d("data/sample01/Eb015pr.c3d")